Annie-Zhu1210/CASA0019_CanIWorkThere/README.md

 ```

 ## 4. Enclosure Design
 The gauge enclosure is using the **round corner** which ensures **safety and comfort** for people, **strength and durability** by spreading the load, adding **suitability for molding** for plastics because fillets help plastic flow smoothly, reduce weld lines, and avoid thick/thin transitions.
 Although it was **3D printed with PLA**, it can also be manufactured with plastic molding for future large-scale producing.
 Round corners are also a **visual signal of friendliness and approachability**.
 There are custom-designed internal mounting enclosures integrated into the gauge housing for the servo, gears, and the MKR1010 board.
-A 32mm diameter gear is mounted on the servo, which meshes with a 16mm gear at the center of the dial, effectively increasing the servo's rotation range.
+A 32mm diameter gear is mounted on the servo, which meshes with a 16mm gear at the centre of the dial, effectively increasing the servo's rotation range.
 <div align="center">
   <img src="/Media/Images/3d%20model%20of%20the%20gauge%20model.png" width="70%" alt="3D model of the gauge enclosure" />
-  <p><em>Figure2: 3D model of the gauge box</em></p>
+  <p><em>Figure2.
+3D model of the gauge box</em></p>
 </div>

 <div align="center">
   <img src="/Media/Images/render4views.png" width="70%" alt="3D model of the gauge enclosure" />
-  <p><em>Figure3: 3D model of the gauge box</em></p>
+  <p><em>Figure3.
+3D model of the gauge box</em></p>
 </div>

-The noise level dial features a classic red-green color scheme.
+The noise level dial features a classic red-green colour scheme.
 Within the 270-degree rotation range, the pointer rotates clockwise as noise levels increase.
 <div align="center">
   <img src="/Media/Images/GaugeFront.jpg" width="40%" alt="Gauge dial" />
-  <p><em>Figure4: Guage presenting the real-time noise level with typical noise level conditions on the dial</em></p>
+  <p><em>Figure4.
+Gauge presenting the real-time noise level with typical noise level conditions on the dial</em></p>
 </div>

 The 3D printed sensor box was adapted from an open-source model available online (Moews, 2012).
 It consists of a decorative enclosure with a removable lid, featuring a hexagonal pattern.
 These perforations not only allow the power cable and sensor microphone to extend outward but also enhance the attractiveness and quality of the sensor box.
 <div align="center">
   <img src="/Media/Images/SensorBox.jpg" width="35%" alt="Sensor box" />
-  <p><em>Figure5: Sensor box</em></p>
+  <p><em>Figure5.
+Sensor box</em></p>
 </div>